MicrosoftDocs/fabric-docs/docs/data-factory/foreach-activity.md

 ## Add a ForEach activity to a pipeline

-This section describes how to use a Notebook activity in a pipeline.
+This section describes how to use a ForEach activity in a pipeline.

 ### Prerequisites